-EDUC 999 Research and Evaluation Focuses on practical research related to students, curriculum, and schools.
-Research methodology, including technology, is used to improve teaching, learning, and the educational setting.
-Students complete a content-specific research project related to their designated graduate program.
+- Identify all aspects of research and evaluation in school's setting. - Integrate into practice the technology applications. - Comprehend collaborative leadership approaches and organizational change. - Communicate effectively with staff and all stakeholders.
+Admission Requirements Applicants applying for a graduate certificate must have earned an undergraduate degree from a regionally accredited college or university.
+An applicant with a foreign degree must submit official transcripts to an accredited evaluation agency.
+Names of the accredited evaluation agencies are available upon request.
+The applicant must have a minimum of three (3) full years of employment as a teacher.
+Transfer Credit No transfer credit is allowed in this certificate program.
+Curriculum Requirements The following four (4) courses are required for the Certificate in Educational Leadership: EDLE 938 Technology Applications for School Leaders EDLE 986 Collaborative Leadership and Organizational Change EDLE 987 Supervision and Staff Development EDUC 999 Research and Evaluation Completion Requirement Students must have a minimum B- (2.70) average or above in the certificate program in order to earn the certificate.
+For further information about the Graduate Certificate in Special Needs, please contact Joyce Fahey, Associate Director of the C. Louis Cedrone International Center, jfahey@framingham.edu.
 Graduate Certificate in Fundamentals of Biotechnology The Graduate Certificate in the Fundamentals for Biotechnology offers life science or relevant professionals foundational knowledge in the basic operation of the biotech industry and may be earned separately or as part of the Professional Science Master's (PSM) program in Biotechnology.
 The certificate consists of three courses that combine training in biotech operation, regulatory affairs, and scientific applications to provide a foundation for successful entry and continuous learning within a biopharmaceutical organization.
-Learning Outcomes Upon completion of the Graduate Certificate in Fundamentals of Biotechnology, students will - Summarize the overview of the drug product development process, through an understanding of the key stages and importance of regulatory requirements. - Apply the principles of Quality Systems Requirements in product quality assurance and quality control within a regulatory environment. - Design and evaluate data acquisition in product discovery and development with the knowledge of statistical requirements and applications. - Analyze fundamental knowledge about biotechnology and related subdisciplines within the industry.
+Learning Outcomes Upon completion of the Graduate Certificate in Fundamentals of Biotechnology, students will - Summarize the overview of the drug product development process, through an understanding of the key stages and importance of regulatory requirements. - Apply the principles of Quality Systems Requirements in product quality assurance and quality control within a regulatory environment. - Design and evaluate data acquisition in product discovery and development with the knowledge of statistical requirements and applications. - Analyze fundamental knowledge about biotechnology and related sub-disciplines within the industry.
 Admission Requirements The certificate program is open to individuals who have earned a baccalaureate degree in any field from a regionally accredited college or university.
 Applicants must: